alycialee/beyond-scale-language-data-diversity/notes/div_vs_test_acc_loss_vision_models.md

 ## 1.2 Train Diversity Coeff  vs Test Accuracy/loss -- using MAML vision Checkpoints
 Same as in 1.1 but using MAML checkpoints

+## Compute

+Ask cs330 staff for compute credits or put CS 330 instructor when requesting Scherlock: https://www.sherlock.stanford.edu/ (or perhaps my advisor but I (brando) will ping him before you do that)